synbioz/guidelines/README.md

 - don't use regular expressions for plain text search in string
 - avoid using `$1-9` as it can be hard to track what they contain — use named groups instead
-- use `x` modifier for complex regexps
+- use `x` modifier for complex regexps so whitespaces and comments in the pattern will be ignored

 Example: